Community Work and School Partnerships

 Aims

-We made a decision over five years ago to focus a variety of activities on St Mark's to make a tangible difference, rather than making a small impact in lots of different places.
+We made a decision over five years ago to focus on St Mark's to make a tangible difference with a variety of activities, rather than making a small impact in lots of different places.

 Background